Kvieta1990/ornl-pd/doc/data_tools/nomad.md

 - `nom_cal`

+    > The calibration has been incorporated into the NOMAD autoreduction workflow so any time a suitable diamond calibration run is available, the calibration routine will be kicked off automatically.
+In case of problems, one then log in Analysis cluster and use the current routine for running the calibration manually -- normally, even the calibration running at the autoreduction stage encounters issues, still the input json file can be generated automatically so in most cases, one does not need to worry about manually populating the input json file here.

     The calibration routine for NOMAD.
-It takes the following JSON file as the input,
+It takes the following JSON file as the input (we don't need to give the input explicitly, so on command line, just execute `nom_cal`),

     ```
-    /SNS/users/y8z/NOM_Shared/CALIBRATION/cal_config.json
+    /SNS/NOM/shared/CALIBRATION/cal_config.json
     ```

     Here is presented the contents of the configuration file,